-Use of a safety canopy that is fire retardant and will provide proper air ventilation for the engines exhaust stream can be used.
-Keep all objects a minimum of 5 feet (1.5m) away from the generator at all times.
-Heat from the muffler surface and exhaust stream can ignite combustible materials.
+Use of a safety canopy that is fire retardant and will provide proper air ventilation for the engine exhaust gas stream may be used.

 Visit championpowerequipment.com or call to find your Storm Shield cover.

 Surge Protection

 Electronic devices, including computers and many programmable appliances use components that are designed to operate within a narrow voltage range and may be affected by momentary voltage fluctuations.
 While there is no way to prevent voltage fluctuations, you can take steps to protect sensitive electronic equipment.